syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Various-Filter-options-for-Suggestion.md

 ---
-layout : post
+layout: post
-title : Suggestion mode for Syncfusion® AutoComplete control in Xamarin.iOS description : Learn how to display suggestion mode in AutoComplete platform : xamarin.ios control : AutoComplete documentation : ug
+title: Suggestion mode for Syncfusion® AutoComplete control in Xamarin.iOS
+description: Learn how to display suggestion mode in AutoComplete
+platform: xamarin.ios
+control: AutoComplete
+documentation: ug
 ---

-# Various Filter options for Suggestion
+# Various Filter Options for Suggestion

-By default, the items that matches with the starting letter will be displayed as suggestion.
-This phenomenon can be changed using  `SuggestionMode` property, which provides various option to filter the data according to the text entered.
-There are eight types of suggestion modes and are described as follows.
+By default, items that match the starting letter will be displayed as suggestions.
+This behavior can be changed using the `SuggestionMode` property, which provides various options to filter the data according to the text entered.
+There are eight types of suggestion modes described as follows:

-## Words that Starts with Input Text
+## Words that Start with Input Text

-Displays the list of suggestions based on starting letter.
+Displays the list of suggestions based on the starting letter.

 {% tabs %}